Wisdom Teeth Removal in San Antonio, TX

 Removal of Wisdom Teeth

 In order to remove a wisdom tooth, our San Antonio dentist, Dr. Jabbour, first needs to numb the area around the tooth with a local anesthetic.
 Because the impacted tooth may still be under the gums and imbedded in your jawbone, Dr. Jabbour will need to remove a portion of the covering bone to extract the tooth.
 In order to minimize the amount of bone that is removed with the tooth, your dentist will often “section” your wisdom tooth so that each piece can be removed through a small opening in the bone.
 Once your wisdom teeth have been extracted, the healing process begins.
 Healing time varies depending on the degree of difficulty related to the extraction.
-Your dentist will share with you what to expect and provide instructions for a comfortable, efficient healing process.
+Dr. Jabbour will share with you what to expect and provide instructions for a comfortable, efficient healing process.

 If you have any questions about wisdom teeth, or would like to schedule an exam, contact Blanco Crossing Dental at 210-314-7949 to schedule an appointment.